 What Should Adtech Know About User Identifier For Advertising

-The ad tech industry is anxious about the current situation as digital marketing’s evolution will result in crucial changes.
+The ad tech industry is anxious about the current situation as digital marketing’s evolution will make crucial changes.
 The audience targeting and retargeting will be unworkable.
 Frequency capping based on third-party cookies will be unavailable.
 Data management platforms will need to find other ways to create identity linkages.
 All these and other changes will lead to challenges in the audience identifying and in traffic monetization.
 As for buyers and publishers, identity matching is necessary for targeting advertising.

 Given above, the situation has pushed the publishers, advertisers, and ad tech vendors to figure out a way to trace the audience’s behavior for targeted advertising.
-They came up with a solution like user identifier for advertising that relies on first-party data.
+They came up with a solution like a user identifier for advertising that relies on first-party data.
 It can bring a positive experience to create a new advertising ecosystem.
 And, first-party cookies remain the fundamental assets.
-They help create a people-based advertising.
+They help create people-based advertising.
 Moreover, according to eMarketer, spending on identity solutions among US marketers will grow from $900 million in 2018 to $2.6 billion in 2022.

 What Is The User Identifier For Advertising

 User ID for advertising comes in a variety of formats.
 It’s a key element to consider user-centric data for personalized advertising or frequency capping.
 Identifiers aim to be an accurate and coherent representation of users.
-They represent users’ digital touchpoints and should generate a permanent pseudonym to target, deliver, and optimize the ads.
+They represent users’ digital touchpoints and generate a permanent pseudonym to target, deliver, and optimize the ads.
 Identifiers can be selected into three types:

 - Anonymous Universally Unique Identifier (UUID);

 Types Of The User ID For Advertising